materialsproject/pymatgen/docs/index.rst

 =================

 1. Support for LDA US potential. matgenie.py script option to generate POTCARs.
+2. Beta version of StructureNotationLanguage, a markup format for Structure data with metadata such as authors and references.
-2. Miscellaneous bug fixes and speedups.
+3. Miscellaneous bug fixes and speedups.

 :doc:`Older versions </changelog>`